happyprime/RWP/README.md

 update_post( 'filename.Rmd', 'The post title', post_id = 49995, post_status = 'draft' )
 ```

+### Companion WordPress plugin

+An [RWP Companion](https://github.com/happyprime/rwp-companion) plugin is available that adds additional support for R Markdown documents on your WordPress site.
+It is currently in development and backward compatibility is not yet guaranteed.

 ## Development

 A few libraries are required to aid with development of this package.